athena-ilsp/.github/profile/README.md

-# ILSP/Athena
+# Institute for Language and Speech Processing/Athena RC

-[ILSP/Athena RC](https://www.athenarc.gr/en/ilsp) acts as a leading R&D organization in Greece and pursues excellence in research, development and innovation in the fields of language, interaction, knowledge and content technologies.
+[Institute for Language and Speech Processing, Athena RC](https://www.athenarc.gr/en/ilsp) acts as a leading R&D organization in Greece and pursues excellence in research, development and innovation in the fields of language, interaction, knowledge and content technologies.